International cultural cooperation: Renew, Reimagine, Reconnect

 The 2021 ENCATC Academy will be held online from 12-14 May 2021.
 Each day will have a different focus:

-- 12 May: RENEW - How academic institutions can be multipliers for international cooperation?
-How we can work together?
-From joint research projects, to sharing case analysis and helping develop better research projects among different players
+- 12 May: RENEW - How academic institutions can be multipliers for international co-operation?

 As part of the Academy, a case study from Latin America and the Caribbean area will be also showcased.